 Life is busy and filled with many to-do lists for the people around us.
-How is it that we often get caught up in accentuating the negative and ignoring the positive things that our spouses or significant others do for us.
-How different would your life look, if you tried to catch your partner doing something right?
+How is it that we often get caught up in accentuating the negative and ignoring the positive things that our spouses or significant others do for us?
+How different would your life look if you tried to catch your partner doing something right?
+How would noticing these things improve your relationship?

 “I love your new dress!” he gushed with enthusiasm.